maunobo/mas-eu-react-chatbot/README.md

 ### MAS EU Chatbot

-In the project directory, you can run:
+In the project directory, first install the dependencies.

+### `npm install`

+Some legacy dependencies might be needed to be installed in order for this to work.

+After that you can run the app locally:

 ### `npm start`